kxdrsrt/dotfiles/README.md

 ---

-By following these guidelines, we strive to create a more manageable and productive environment for developers, ultimately contributing to a better world through efficient technology use.
+By following these guidelines, I aim to create a more manageable and productive environment for myself, developers and enthusiasts, and ultimately contribute to a better world through efficient use of technology.